JoshJon/Reversi/README.md

  8 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |
 ------------------------------------
 ====================================

-- R & B represent red and blue tokens respectively.
-- Tokens are actually colored in game
 ```

 ## Compiling and Running